Platform

 Activities funded

-• Programs or services rooted in traditional Indigenous legal systems and cultures.
+• Programs rooted in western or traditional Indigenous legal systems

 Eligibility